MichelleKellyy/DAIR-Music-Genre-Transfer/README.md

 # DAIR-Music-Genre-Transfer
-Exploring the use of machine learning and music information retrieval for instrument-specific symbolic music genre transfer
+Exploring the use of machine learning and music information retrieval for instrument-specific symbolic music genre transfer.

 ## Repository Structure
 ```text